clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 ### Using the autofocus attribute

 In my testing (see [codepen demo](https://codepen.io/clhenrick/full/yLmOmGe "https://codepen.io/clhenrick/full/yLmOmGe")) I found that using the `autofocus` attribute on the dialog element does not always result in it being focused when opened using the keyboard, depending on the browser being used.
 This is likely a bug in browser vendors since the dialog spec states that when the `autofocus` attribute is on the `dialog` element it should receive focus when opened rather than one of its interactive children.
-There is also [an open issue in the React Github repository](https://github.com/facebook/react/issues/23301 "https://github.com/facebook/react/issues/23301") on `autoFocus` not working on the `<dialog>` element.
+There is also [an open issue in the React Github repository](https://github.com/facebook/react/issues/23301 "https://github.com/facebook/react/issues/23301") on `autoFocus` not working on the `<dialog>` element when used in React.

 _For this reason I recommend **avoiding using** the_ `autofocus` _attribute on the **dialog element** for the time being_.

 Similarly, I've found when testing usage of the `autofocus` attribute on a dialog’s child element, it does not appear to work as expected in React.
-Perhaps with the browser implementation / does not follow the spec for the dialog.
-In order to place focus on a specific child element in the Modal component you must manually do so using a combination of the dialog's `transitionend` event and a React `ref` on the child element to call `ref.current.focus()`.
+Perhaps with certain browser vendors not following the spec for the dialog.
+In order to place focus on a specific child element in the Modal component you must use a `ref` on the desired child element and call `ref.current.focus()` after the Modal is shown.

 _For this reason I recommend **avoiding using** the_ `autofocus` _attribute on the dialog’s **child elements** for the time being_.

+### Conflicts with other UI components that use z-index

+Because the HTML `<dialog>` element uses the browser's `top-layer` to be the top most element when shown, any other component that uses the CSS `z-index` outside of the dialog will be hidden underneath of it.
+This holds true for UI components that use React portals.
+An example component that might conflict with the dialog is a toast message.
+If the toast message is created using a React portal and relies on a high CSS `z-index` value, it will always be hidden by the dialog when both are shown at the same time.
+However, elements rendered within the dialog that have a `z-index` value, such as tooltips, will still be visible within the dialog.

-### All together now
+## All together now

 We made it!
 Here is the final code for our ModalDialog component: